Analysis | How Trump Is Sabotaging Trade’s Ultimate Tribunal

 It’s the second tier of a binding dispute-settlement system that determines whether the WTO’s 164 members are abiding by the rules of international trade.
 The seven-member panel of trade experts has the ultimate say in WTO rulings that can affect the world’s largest companies and billions of dollars in commerce.

-Over the past two years, the U.S. has refused to consider any nominees to fill vacancies on the panel, which has been whittled down to just three members -- the minimum required to sign off on rulings.
-(Because all WTO decisions are made by consensus, the Trump administration’s refusal to consider nominations acts as an effective veto on filling seats.)
-The terms of two of those members end at 11:59 p.m. on Dec.
-10, after which no new appeals can be reviewed.
+Over two years, the U.S. refused to consider any nominees to fill vacancies on the panel, which was whittled down initially to just three members -- the minimum required to sign off on rulings.
+(Because all WTO decisions are made by consensus, the Trump administration’s refusal to consider nominations acted as an effective veto on filling seats.)
+Then the terms of two of those members ended at 11:59 p.m. on Dec.
+10, which means no new appeals can be reviewed.

-WTO members could still bring disputes to the trade body and receive an initial ruling, but any party to a dispute could appeal that ruling into legal limbo -- which effectively provides the loser with a veto.
-This would remove an important set of guardrails within the global economy, increasing uncertainty for businesses and creating the potential for escalating trade wars.
-WTO Director-General Roberto Azevedo has said that a world economy that lacks the ability to enforce international trade rules would mark a return to the “law of the jungle.”
+WTO members can still bring disputes to the trade body and receive an initial ruling, but any party to a dispute could appeal that ruling into legal limbo -- which effectively provides the loser with a veto.
+This removes an important set of guardrails within the global economy, increasing uncertainty for businesses and creating the potential for escalating trade wars.
+WTO Director-General Roberto Azevedo previously said that a world economy that lacks the ability to enforce international trade rules would mark a return to the “law of the jungle.”
 Under such a scenario, “investors will pull back, the economy will lose steam and jobs will be lost -- millions of jobs will be lost,” he said.

 4. What happens to existing WTO cases?

 The appellate body plans to complete its work on four disputes that have already received hearings -- two parallel cases brought by Honduras and the Dominican Republic over Australia’s tobacco plain packaging laws, plus ones brought by Canada over U.S. duties on glossy magazine paper and by Ukraine over Russian railway restrictions.
 (Under an existing WTO rule -- Rule 15 -- appellate members can “complete the disposition of appeals assigned to them prior to the end of their terms of office.”
 The U.S. rejects this approach, however.)
-All other WTO appeals would have to await the resumption of a fully functional appellate body.
-The WTO lists 10 pending appeals that could fall into that category.
-Another is an expected appeal by the European Union of an adverse WTO compliance ruling over subsidies for Airbus SE.
+All other WTO appeals will have to await the resumption of a fully functional appellate body.
+The WTO lists 9 pending appeals that fall into that category.

 5. Is there a work-around?

 The EU, Canada and Norway have adopted an alternate arbitration system that could fill in for the WTO appellate body in any disputes among those nations.
 The plan is to replicate the “essential principles and features” of the appellate body until the WTO impasse is resolved.
+Several major economies such as China, Japan and Brazil are discussing ways to broaden the EU’s plan to a larger group of nations.
 Other WTO members could agree on an ad hoc basis to avoid the appellate process entirely and accept the WTO’s initial rulings as final.
 It’s also possible that WTO members could trigger a majority vote to begin appointing new members to the appellate body.

 6. What is the U.S. objection to the panel?